lapy.Solver

 Notes

-The class has a static member to create the mass matrix of TriaMesh for external function that do not need stiffness.
+The class has a static member to create the mass matrix of TriaMesh for external functions that do not need stiffness.

 Compute the sparse symmetric mass matrix of the Laplace-Beltrami operator for a given triangle mesh.